An3bi/musebook/good_to_knows.md

 **Anyperk** - deals on everything from gym memberships, to restaurants, to car rentals, et al.

-This is our [Expense Report Form](https://docs.google.com/a/themuse.com/forms/d/16sPVKnGJdTfdUoudWqxEGWc1jR_TrtHN4q7jldJtvkk/viewform) - if you have questions about reimbursement, ask Matt K!
+**Expenses** - This is our [Expense Report Form](https://docs.google.com/a/themuse.com/forms/d/16sPVKnGJdTfdUoudWqxEGWc1jR_TrtHN4q7jldJtvkk/viewform) - if you have questions about reimbursement, ask Matt K!
 Email receipts to [receipts@themuse.com](mailto:receipts@themuse.com)!